 Upper Body Strength

-Wing Chun supports a mind-body connection.
+Martial arts are known for their ability to focus the mind and promote the mind-body connection.
 Meditation is a key aspect of Wing Chun training.
-Wing Chun masters teach their students how to calm their breathing and clear their mind, putting students in a relaxed state that gives them focus.
+Wing Chun masters teach their students how to calm their breathing and clear their minds, putting students in a relaxed state that gives them focus.
 Once you learn the meditation techniques, you can practice them anytime, anywhere to reduce stress and feel more relaxed.